sous-chefs/bind/README.md

 #### Properties

-* `options` - An array of options which will be rendered into the configuration.
+* `options` - Array of option strings.
+Each option should be a valid BIND option minus the trailing semicolon.
+Defaults to an empty array.

 ## License and Author